awslabs/aws-for-wordpress/README.md

 #### Q: What is "Words Only" functionality?

-If you have a piece of content that you want on your page but not read by the plugin, you use the -AMAZONPOLLY-ONLYWORD- tag.
+If you have a piece of content that you want on your page but not read by the plugin, you use the -AMAZONPOLLY-ONLYWORDS- tag.
 For example:

--AMAZONPOLLY-ONLYAUDIO-END-
+-AMAZONPOLLY-ONLYWORDS-START-

 [Text that will be shown in the browser but not read by the plugin.]

--AMAZONPOLLY-ONLYWORDS-START-
+-AMAZONPOLLY-ONLYWORDS-END-

 Important: Text will be read in translated audio files if translate functionality is enabled, even if it was marked as "Words Only".